sequelize/sequelize-auto/README.md

 ## Testing

-You must setup a database called `sequelize_auto_test` first, edit the `test/config.js` file accordingly, and then enter in any of the following:
+To set up:

+1. Create an empty database called `sequelize_auto_test` on your database server (sqlite excepted)
+2. Create a `.env` file from `sample.env` and set your username/password/port etc.  The env is read by `test/config.js`

+Then run one of the commands below:

     # for all
     npm run test